KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 - "Data is a collection of discrete or continuous *values* that convey *information* describing the *quantity, quality, fact, statistics*, or other basic units of meaning, or sequences of *symbols* that may be further interpreted *formally*"

 ---

+## Data types -- Expand this

+- Data can be ...
+    - Qualitative / Quantitative
+    - *Should we include nominal, ordinal, discrete and continous?*
+---

 ## Data in research [#Overview]